 - Building Relationships

-This eLearning course gives the learner many parts of the in-person training.
-It allows all team members to dispel palliative care myths, learn how to recognize and accommodate the needs of those in mourning, and practice their end-of-life communication skills in three short, scenario-based modules.
+This series serves as an introduction to the more comprehensive All-In Palliative Care: The Team Approach to LTC training program.
+It teaches all interprofessional team members how to recognize palliative care myths, recognize and accommodate the needs of those in mourning, and practice their end-of-life communication skills.

-Clicking any of the links below will open our elearning hub website.
+Clicking any of the links below will open our eLearning Hub.

 Family members of residents in LTC are important partners in care.